 Director: Dr. Geoff Anderson

 History of the LEAD Program

 Effective leadership is essential to the success of health care delivery and the improvement of health.
 However, historically there was no clear training path for physicians in training who aspired to lead and in particular there had been no systematic attempt to nurture and support leadership skills during undergraduate medical education.
 In 2010, the Faculty of Medicine and the Institute for Health Policy Management and Evaluation (IHPME) agreed to work together to develop a new program that would provide medical students with a solid foundation of values, skills and experiences that would allow them to realize their full potential as leaders and that would be an important step in creating a new generation of physician leaders committed to improving healthcare and health of our communities.
-The LEAD program was designed to provide select medical students with graduate courses, practicums experiences and networking opportunities.
+The LEAD program (a non-degree program that was a forerunner to the M.Sc.
+SLI program) was designed to provide select medical students with graduate courses, practicums experiences and networking opportunities.
 LEAD admitted its first cohort of students from the 1T4 class in 2011 and it continued in that format through the class of 1T9.
 Meet current LEAD students and alumni on the Institute of Health Policy, Management and Evaluation website.

 MSc. in System Leadership and Innovation: a new opportunity for 2T0